blogmywiki/noughts-and-crosses/README.md

 It even works in the simulator.

 It shows a graphical version of the board on the micro:bit's LED display.
 Bright LEDs are human player O and dim LEDs are computer player X.

+## ox-microbit-sc.py

+This is a self-contained micro:bit version, that you can play on a micro:bit that's not connected to a computer's serial console.
+It works best with a headphones or speaker attached so you can hear the speech instructions and who wins.
+Not tested on a micro:bit V1 yet.

+Press A to go first, B for micro:bit to go first.

+Press B to step through possible play squares which blink.

+Press A to choose a square to play.

+Press reset button on back of the micro:bit to play a new game.